 Why “border collie”?
 Collie is just a Scottish word that means sheepdog, and “border” simply because the dogs thrived in the border region between England and Scotland.
 I was expecting a more elaborate reason for the name, but nope.

-If you want to learn more trivia read my article full of fun facts about Scotland
+If you want to learn more trivia read my article full of fun facts about Scotland!

 This post may contain affiliate links.
 We earn a small commission if you make bookings through my links, at no additional cost to you.
-This helps us keep this blog free, thank you!
+Thank you for your support!

-Thoughts?
+Comments | Thoughts?
 Give us a shout!